-The prevalence of mental health concerns in the UK is increasing, 13 particularly among those with severe symptoms.
-Women are more likely to be diagnosed with a common mental illness 14 but men are more likely to take their own lives.
+The prevalence of mental health concerns in the UK is increasing,24 particularly among those with severe symptoms.
+Women are more likely to be diagnosed with a common mental illness25 but men are more likely to take their own lives.
 The professionals on our register are more likely be experiencing stress and working in stressful conditions, and their mental health concerns may be higher than for the general population.
-This could have an impact on their behaviours and could raise situations where their conduct is not compatible with their fitness to practise.
+This could have an impact on their behaviour and could raise situations where their conduct could impact their fitness to practise.
+We set up a Careline to provide extra support for professionals going through the fitness to practise process.